St. Basil's Church (Toronto): St. Basil's Stained Glass Windows

-The stained glass windows on the east wall of the church date from 1906, and were dedicated as part of the celebrations marking St. Basil's golden jubilee.
+The stained-glass windows on the east wall of the church date from 1906, and were dedicated as part of the celebrations marking St. Basil's golden jubilee.
 Beginning in the sanctuary and proceeding southwards the first window depicts Father Jean-Mathieu Soulerin, the first St. Michael's Rector and Pastor of St. Basil's.
-The second depicts St. Jean Baptiste de la Salle and St. Aloysius, both patrons of Catholic youth and education.
-The third depicts the Sacred Heart of Jesus and St. James the Less.
-The next depicts St. Patrick and St. Cecilia, Patrick, a patron of the many Irish parishioners, Cecilia, the patron saint of musicians in recognition of the important role of music in St. Basil's.
+The second depicts Saint Jean Baptiste de la Salle and Saint Aloysius, both patrons of Catholic youth and education.
+The third depicts the Sacred Heart of Jesus and Saint James the Less.
+The next depicts Saint Patrick and Saint Cecilia, Patrick, a patron of the many Irish parishioners, Cecilia, the patron saint of musicians in recognition of the important role of music in St. Basil's.
 The last pair of windows, now hidden behind the new confessional room, commemorates the early pastors and priests of the parish, and provides an accurate inventory of the figures depicted on that wall.

-Supplementing the stained glass windows is a series of "quatrefoil" painted decorations above each of the stained glass windows and in the pointed arches between the pillars on each side of the centre aisle that support the roof.
-Twenty can be seen between these pillars, another twenty on the walls over the stained glass windows.
-They embody symbols that depict various Christian motifs: the Trinity, Alpha and Omega, the Virgin Mary, St. Joseph, St. Basil, St. Michael, the seven sacraments, etc.
+Supplementing the stained-glass windows is a series of "quatrefoil" painted decorations above each of the stained-glass windows and in the pointed arches between the pillars on each side of the centre aisle that support the roof.
+Twenty can be seen between these pillars, another twenty on the walls over the stained-glass windows.
+They embody symbols that depict various Christian motifs: the Trinity, Alpha and Omega, the Virgin Mary, Saint Joseph, Saint Basil, Saint Michael, the seven sacraments, etc.

-The two stained glass windows over the two main door entrances to the church are due to the effort of Father Rudy Deimer, Pastor of St. Basil's from 1947–55, who commissioned them in honour of the 1956 centenary of the church.
+The two stained-glass windows over the two main door entrances to the church are due to the effort of Father Rudy Deimer, Pastor of St. Basil's from 1947–1955, who commissioned them in honour of the 1956 centenary of the church.
 Designed by James Meehan, they depict Christ’ Resurrection, above the west entrance, and the Coronation of Mary above the east entrance.

 The rose window on the south façade was erected in 1985 at the suggestion of Father James McConica, C.S.B, President of the University of Saint Michael's College.
 This glass used to create this new window was from the original dormer windows that were removed back in 1922 when the vaulted ceiling was installed and kept.
 This glass was now re-worked into a new rose window designed by Edward Low, a member of the McCausland firm that a century earlier installed St. Basil's first stained glass windows.
 This new window features the Holy Spirit, surrounded by symbols of the Evangelists, the Mass, Holy Scripture, the Commandments, the Sacred Heart, the Lamb of God, the Brazen Serpent, and the Passion.
-It, along with the stained glass windows in the College chapel located in the basement of the Church, installed at the turn of the century, and the stained glass windows over the two main entrances, installed in 1956, are included in the official Ontario inventory of historic stained glass windows.
+It, along with the stained-glass windows in the College chapel located in the basement of the Church, installed at the turn of the century, and the stained-glass windows over the two main entrances, installed in 1956, are included in the official Ontario inventory of historic stained-glass windows.